Rhett Wiseman

-Rhett Harrison Wiseman (born June 22, 1994; nicknamed "Wise") is an American professional baseball outfielder who is a free agent.
+Rhett Harrison Wiseman (born June 22, 1994), nicknamed "Wise", is an American former professional baseball outfielder.

 In high school, Wiseman was the 2012 Massachusetts Gatorade Player of the Year.
 He played college baseball for three years for the Vanderbilt Commodores, winning the 2014 College World Series his junior year.
 He was drafted in the third round of the 2015 Major League Baseball draft by the Washington Nationals.
 Wiseman started for Israel at the 2017 World Baseball Classic qualifier, helping the team advance to the tournament proper.
 In 2018, he was named a post-season Carolina League All Star, and led all Nationals' minor leaguers in home runs, with 21.

 Early and personal life

 Wiseman was born in Boston, Massachusetts, to Michael and Stephanie Wiseman, and is Jewish.
 His mother owns a dance studio and is a professional choreographer, and his father is a biohazardous engineer who owns a company that cleans up crime scenes.
 His father played college baseball as an outfielder for Brandeis University, for which he is second all-time in stolen base percentage (.915), third all-time in stolen bases (54) and hits (194), and sixth all-time in total bases (267).
 Wiseman has a sister, Cierra.
 He is close friends with fellow baseball player Tyler Beede.